umati/umatiGateway/docs/user/usage.md

 ## Running the software

-### Running the umatiGateway as docker container
+### Running the umatiGateway as docker container with defailt configuration

-Start the container directly with the configuration files mounted:
+Start the container directly with the default configuration:

-`docker run -it -v ./LocalConfigumatiApp.xml:/app/Configuration/Files/LocalConfigumatiApp.xml -v ./umatiGatewayConfig.xml:/app/Configuration/umatiGatewayConfig.xml ghcr.io/umati/umatigateway`
+`docker run -it ghcr.io/umati/umatigateway`

+You can use the default configuration to reach the configuration section via the Web Gui and adapt and download your configuration.

-#### Mount Configuration Files
+#### Running the umatiGateway as docker container with mounted Configuration Files

 `docker run -it -v ./LocalConfigumatiApp.xml:/app/Configuration/Files/LocalConfigumatiApp.xml -v ./umatiGatewayConfig.xml:/app/Configuration/umatiGatewayConfig.xml ghcr.io/umati/umatigateway`